signforall/challenge/index.md

 - **Track 2 - Model Generalization on Unseen Sentences**: Recognize SSL signs performed by seen signers, but with unseen sentences.
 - **Track 3 - Model Generalization on Unseen Signers and Sentences**: Recognize SSL signs performed by fully unseen signers and sentences.

+**BLEU score is the accepted evaluation metric, using the SacreBLEU library.**

 ## Base Line Results:
 The results from training the model on T5 variant models on the pose features are shown in the table below:
 <html lang="en">